angus135/hil-rig-mcu-firmware/src/console/README.md

 # console
 ## Overview

-`console` contains the entry point for the main application
+`console` contains the code for the programmer facing command line console

 This module is responsible for: